-1) Number of Members, Functions and Responsibilities Provide details on the number of members of each committee, its functions, key responsibilities and the power/authority delegated to it by the Board:
+1) Number of Members, Functions and Responsibilities

+Provide details on the number of members of each committee, its functions, key responsibilities and the power/authority delegated to it by the Board:

-N lo.
-Of Memb ers Committee ED NED D Committee Charter Functions Key Responsibilities Power Audit 0 2 1 Yes CG Manual: (1) Assists the Board in oversight responsibility for the financial reporting process, system of internal control, audit process, and monitoring of compliance with applicable laws, rules and regulations; (2) Provide oversight over Management's activities in managing credit, market, liquidity and other risks (3) Oversight functions over the Corporation's internal and external Charter: (1) Review and approve the scope and frequency of the audit of the Corporation and the annual internal audit plan that management shall propose (2) Review the progress and status of all internal audit and external audit recommendations and their implementation (3) Monitor and evaluate the adequacy effectiveness of the Corporation's internal control system (4) Check all financial Unlimited direct access to the internal and external auditors of the Corporation, as well as to the management and staff, particularly the CEO and CFO May require the auditors and the management to be present in meetings of the Audit Committee Free full and access to all relevant information, data, records, properties and personnel The Audit Committee shall recommend to the
+No. Of Members Committee ED NED ID Committee Charter Functions Key Responsibilities Power Audit 0 2 1 Yes CG Manual: (1) Assists the Board in oversight responsibility for the financial reporting process, system of internal control, audit process, and monitoring of compliance with applicable laws, rules and regulations; (2) Provide oversight over Management's activities in managing credit, market, liquidity and other risks (3) Oversight functions over the Corporation's internal and external auditors; to ensure that such auditors act independently from each other and that both auditors are given unrestricted access to all records, etc. (4) Review the annual internal audit plan to ensure its Charter: (1) Review and approve the scope and frequency of the audit of the Corporation and the annual internal audit plan that management shall propose (2) Review the progress and status of all internal audit and external audit recommendations and their implementation (3) Monitor and evaluate the adequacy effectiveness of the Corporation's internal control system (4) Check all financial reports with respect to the proper compliance of the financial management handbook and pertinent accounting standards and regulatory requirements.
+(5) Review the Financial (1) Unlimited direct access to the internal and external auditors of the Corporation, as well as to the management and staff, particularly the CEO and CFO (2) May require the auditors and the management to be present in meetings of the Audit Committee (3) Free full and access to all relevant information, data, records, properties and personnel (4) The Audit Committee shall recommend to the stockholders who shall act as the external auditor of the Corporation